duailibe/atom-miniprettier/README.md

       trailingComma: "all"
 ```

-(see Prettier's [available options][prettierOptions])
+(see Prettier's [available options][prettieroptions])

-Otherwise it will use the project's own configuration (via [`prettier.resolveConfig`](prettierResolveConfig)).
+Prettier will use the project's own configuration (via [`prettier.resolveConfig`](prettierResolveConfig)).
 If the project doesn't have any options set, it probably means the project uses Prettier's default and `miniprettier` will not pass any options.

 `miniprettier` doesn't try to guess which `parser` to use or anything, it relies on Prettier's own inference based on the file extension.